brandond/stick/README.md

 **Package Manifest**

 Stick maintains a flattened list of package metadata for each project in `manifest.json`.
-This manifest is used to rebuild the HTML index and JSON metadata when a new package is added to the repository.
+This manifest is used to rebuild the HTML index and
+JSON metadata when a new package is added to the repository.
 If objects are manually added or removed from the bucket, you must reindex the repository in order to reflect the changes.

 **Project Manifest**

-Stick does not maintain a top-level project manifest.
-It assumes that all common prefixes under the top-level prefix correspond to projects, and will link them as such in the repository index.
+Stick does not maintain a top-level project list.
+Whenever a package is uploaded or the repository reindexed, Stick checks all prefixes under the top-level prefix for a `manifest.json`.
+Any prefix containing such key is displayed in the project list.